Where exactly was Class 03 D2185 located in the 1970s?

-When this dilemma was first aired its aim was to clarify at which of the Birds Group scrap yards Class 03 D2185 was actually scrapped.
+The aim of this dilemma is to clarify at which of the Birds Group scrap yards Class 03 D2185 was actually located and scrapped.
 Most disposal books record D2185 as being scrapped at Birds Group Long Marston yard in 1978.
 This could be correct but did anyone ever see or photograph this locomotive at Long Marston in 1978?
 So far nothing to confirm that it was there then has been found.
-The alternative possibility was that D2185 was actually scrapped at Birds Group, Cardiff yard where it had been located since at least 1972 and possibly earlier.
+The alternative possibility was that D2185 was actually scrapped at Birds Group Cardiff yard where it had been located since at least the Summer of 1972 and possibly earlier.
 However, as a consequence an enormous can of worms has been opened which suggests that what has previously appeared in print about this and other Ex BR shunting locomotives that have passed through, or are recorded as having past through, Birds Group yards is either partially, or totally incorrect.
-In addition it also appears that hire company A. R. Adams probably acquired Class 03s D2178 and D2186 earlier than has previously been recorded.

 1966 - 1972 BR Diesel Shunting Locomotive Cull

 Bird Group appear to have been concentrating on carriage and wagon disposals at this time.
 It would appear that the seventeen locomotives acquired from this cull were intended for use in their yards or as a source of spares to support those used.
 Scrapping taking place once they had no further use for the locomotives.

 It has now been established Birds Group have actually had two different yards in Cardiff since the mid 1960s.
 The first, which was were the Ex BR locomotives were used, was to the east of the main Cardiff Docks complex, between Splott and what was Pengam Farm.
 This closed in the Autumn of 1977 and was most commonly referred to as 40 Acre site.